SWMFsoftware/FLEKS/documents/Coding_standards.md

 # Standards
 1. Avoid using raw pointer and 'new' to allocate memory unless there is a good reason.
- Try to use shared_ptr or unique_ptr to manage resources.
-For arrays, using an object to manage resources is a good choice.
+   In other words, shared_ptr or unique_ptr should be always used to manage ownership.
+   If there is no notion of ownership, raw pointer should be used.

 2. Naming standards:
  - File name: FileName.cpp, HeaderName.h